 All year round

 A four centre self-guided inn to inn cycle tour following the Reivers Trail across Northern England and Scottish Borders.
-Includes; 4 night's bed and breakfast in guesthouse or small hotel accommodations, 3 days cycling with transfer of luggage each day.
-Also includes detailed route map & notes with information to help you find each accommodation and one-way transport to either the start or back from the end.
-PLEASE NOTE: The only meal included in the tour price is breakfast.
+Includes; 4 night's bed and breakfast in guesthouse or small hotel accommodations, 3 days cycling hire of a 21 speed all-terrain bike delivered to the start and picked-up at the end of the tour.
+Also includes the transfer of luggage each day as well as route details and phone app navigation.

 The Reivers Cycle Route is an exciting way to discover the best of Northern England’s scenery.
 Starting in Tynemouth the route uses quiet country roads with great views of the Cheviot Hills before heading towards Tyndale and Kielder.
 Forest trails lead to the Scottish border near Newcastleton before following the River Lyne valley to the historic border city of Carlisle.
 Minor roads skirt the northern edge of the Lake District fells through Cockermouth, Workington, finishing in Whitehaven.
 This cycle route is named after the Border Reivers; families from both sides of the border between Scotland and England who terrorised each other and the whole region, living by robbery, cattle rustling, kidnap and murder.

 ARRIVAL DAY: You can travel to Tynemouth by train or car (car parking can be arranged).
 Your first night’s accommodation is close to the start of the cycle route.
 There are many places to eat in the town from fish and chip shops to traditional pubs and restaurants.
 Overnight: Tynemouth, Northumberland.